AmarokIce/AmarokJsonForJava/README.md

 But Jackson's size made my post-package program look bloated.
 In some of the software that is required to be lighter, I will try to consider other libraries.

 **FoxSuma Json for Java**: I packaged it in my Minecraft Mod Lib because the library is cool (it supports Json5 processing!), but it smells a bit personal and just as easy to get into type-agnostic trouble as Gson.
-It should be said that if my delegator wants me not to use Kotlin so that some of his other developers can interface with me (they may never have tried Kotlin), then I need to redo Boolean every time I want to type it, rather than framing a configurator by extending functions.
+Consistently holding a JsonNode's data type is a better option than by internal inference (or relying on the brain).

 ## Let's go start